Ivan Šaško: Early life and education

 Ivan Šaško was born in a small village of Ðivan near Vrbovec on 1 August 1966 to Stjepan and Ljubica Šaško.
-He attended first two classes of the elementary school in Banovo, and finished it at Vrbovec in the year 1981.
+He attended the first two classes of the elementary school in Banovo, and finished it at Vrbovec in the year 1981.
 After graduation, he attended minor seminary in Zagreb.
-He graduated from Interdiocese Preparatory Seminary in 1985 after which he went to serve conscription in the army.
-In autumn of 1986, Šaško entered major seminary and started the study of theology and philosophy at the Catholic Theological Faculty of the University of Zagreb.
-Upon completion of the second year of study in 1988, Šaško went to Rome to the Pontifical Atheneum of St. Anselm where he stayed until 1994 and continued his studies at the Pontifical Gregorian University from which he graduated in 1991.
+He graduated from the Interdiocese Preparatory Seminary in 1985 after which he went to serve conscription in the army.
+In the autumn of 1986, Šaško entered major seminary and started the study of theology and philosophy at the Catholic Theological Faculty of the University of Zagreb.
+Upon completion of the second year of study in 1988, Šaško went to Rome to the Pontifical Atheneum of St. Anselm, where he stayed until 1994 and continued his studies at the Pontifical Gregorian University, from which he graduated in 1991.
 In the same year, he was ordained a deacon for the Archdiocese of Zagreb and began postgraduate studies and specialization in the liturgy at the Pontifical Atheneum of St. Anselm.
 On 28 June 1992, Šaško was ordained a priest for the Archdiocese of Zagreb by Cardinal Franjo Kuharić.
 He gained his Master's degree on 10 June 1994.
 That same year he became a member of the Pontifical Croatian College of St. Jerome and continued writing a doctoral dissertation. Šaško successfully defended a dissertation on 28 November 1997, with the thesis Dona, munera, sancta sacrifício - and omnibus ... facere digneris: dinamismo pneumatologici part Canone Romano.
 Ricerca e proposta per una rilettura teologico-liturgica.